stanfordjournalism/advanced-data-journalism/README.md

 - Working with APIs and web scraping at scale
 - Data extraction and standardization methodologies
+- Deeper dive into charts and data visualization
 - Data dashboards to guide newsroom reporting
 - Geospatial and satellite imagery analysis
 - Algorithmic accountability